oliverschenk/aws-sso-terraform-terragrunt/README.md

 You'll find the code for each of the four methods in a sub-folder.
 They will simply deploy a common SSM parameter using the common `ssm-string-parameter` module.

+You'll also find two additional folders where an S3 backend is used.
+This is to demonstrate the issues you might encounter as explained in the article.

 ## CI/CD Considerations

 The method presented here is specifically for a user who is manually deploying infrastructure with Terraform or Terragrunt from their local development machine.
 In a proper CI/CD environment you might use this method only for bootstrapping the initial CI/CD pipeline and roles.
 Any future change would be done through Git commits and the CI/CD pipeline (for example CodePipeline and CodeBuild) would then assume the necessary roles to automatically deploy infrastructure using Terraform or Terragrunt.